Applications Coming Soon!

 Program Highlights

-- Experience Italian farm and home cooking with Italian families and in hands-on culinary intensives in Italy, the home of the “Slow Food” movement
+• Experience Italian farm and home cooking in hands-on culinary intensives in Italy, the home of the “Slow Food” movement

-- Complete a course in Italian cooking (two separate days)
+• Complete a course in Italian cooking (three separate days)

-- Enjoy guided tours and museum visits, e.g., Palazzo Vecchio and the Boboli gardens
+• Enjoy guided tours and museum visits, e.g., Palazzo Vecchio and Uffizi

 Image